 Gaudi, colorful tiles, Picasso and even Messi.
 Barcelona seems to have everything.
 The bad thing is you need at least a month to check them all.
 Here is my list of overrated places you can safely cross out of your itinerary and never regret it.

 Feel free to add something to the list at the end!

 Sant Pau Recinte Modernista

 Finding this place online felt like hitting the jackpot.
-The not so popular Unesco World heritage site is a former hospital with stunning architecture!
-Sounds like a dream!
+The not so popular Unesco World Heritage site is a former hospital with stunning architecture!
+It sounds like a dream!
 So why is it on the top of this list and not the other one?